CV \ James Hudson M.A.

-In my late teens I was a professional BMX rider.
-I rode my bike in competitions, at live demonstrations, on TV and in the circus for a couple of years.
-The whole skateboard and BMX culture drew me in because it was new, collaborative and there was a wonderful camaraderie.
-The physical sensations of doing the tricks were intense, often scary, sometimes painful and riding on the street was raw.
-Riding with other people pushed me creatively and I discovered that the competitions we entered were as much about having a laugh and progressing through a bit of pressure as they were about winning.
+In my late teens I was a skateboarder & a professional BMX rider.
+I rode my bike in competitions, at live demonstrations, on TV & in the circus.
+The whole skateboard & BMX culture drew me in because it was new, creative & there was a wonderful camaraderie.
+The physical sensations of doing the tricks was intense, often scary & sometimes painful.
+Riding out on the street & exploring the built environment provided a raw creative freedom.
+An activity, I would only later realise, that resonated with those practiced by the Surrealists & the Situationist International art groups.

-Having started photographing my friends and the tricks they were doing, I then contributed images to magazines and, when my professional biking career came to an end, working in publishing and producing digital media.
-There is a thrill in publishing: like biking, it is going to be seen, you are going to be judged, so it needs to be good.
+Having started photographing my friends & the tricks they were doing, I began contributing images to magazines &, when my professional biking career came to an end, working in publishing & then producing, & eventually directing, digital media projects.
+There is a thrill in publishing; like performing, it is going to be seen, you are going to be judged - so it needs to be good.

-Being out on the street, reacting to situations rather than constructing them was where I needed to be embracing the way a camera can create images that were not what I imagined when I pressed the button.
-So with the help of an intense workshop, I developed from a commercial practice to a purely artistic one.
+Being back out on the street, reacting to situations rather than constructing them was where I needed to be.
+Embracing the way a film camera can create images that are not what I expected when I pressed the button.
+With the help of an intense workshop, I developed my commercial practice to an artistic one.

-My first major project as an artist was a residency at the Ashmolean Museum in Oxford where I produced a book loosely inspired by Ovid’s Metamorphoses.
-Blackwell’s ‘Inspired by Blake’ exhibition included my photographic illustration and short film ‘London’ and I also created several personal projects including one about a poetry brothel and another about fear of terrorism, urban alienation and suicide.
-My images were not staged but they did not pertain to be truthful either.
+My first major project as an artist was a residency at the Ashmolean Museum in Oxford where I produced a book prompted by Ovid’s Metamorphoses.
+Blackwell’s ‘Inspired by Blake’ exhibition then included my work & I went on to create several personal projects on subjects including a poetry brothel & fear of terrorism, urban alienation & suicide.
+The images that were the backbone of these projects were not staged, but they did not pertain to be truthful either.
+Around this time I also began to get interested in how black & white images close the visual gap with typography & illustration.

-As part of my MA in Graphic Arts at the University of the West of England I developed Mary Wollstonecraft’s 1787 unfinished story ‘The Cave of Fancy’ into a new, 300+ page photo-text novel.
+To consolidate my practice I undertook an M.A. in Graphic Arts at the University of the West of England.
+My final project was to develop Mary Wollstonecraft’s 1787 unfinished story ‘The Cave of Fancy’ into a new, 300+ page photo-text novel.
+I have returned to UWE several times over the past few years as an associate lecturer.

-Inspiration for my projects often comes from literature, history and illustration, particularly work with a surrealist and gothic flavour.
-My projects result in narratives with gaps for readers to fill in.
-The relationship between the words and images is non-mimetic: the images do not simply illustrate, or mimic, the text; they carry equal narrative weight with the words.
-I believe the entertaining and accessible character of fiction gives it power in engaging a wide variety of people in art projects and the issues they raise.
+Inspiration for my work usually comes from literature, history, psychology & human relationships.
+In particular, work with a surrealist & gothic flavour.
+My projects usually result in narratives with gaps for readers to fill in.
+The relationship between the words & images in the work is often non-mimetic: the images do not simply aim illustrate, or mimic the text.
+Both media carry the narrative.
+I believe the entertaining & accessible character of fiction, particularly when printed in cheap zines, gives it power in engaging people in art projects & the issues they raise.
+Particularly people who are not regular gallery visitors.

-My experience in commercial photography and digital media still contributes to my work and although I only skate and ride bikes occasionally these days, that original approach still resonates in my current working practices.
+My involvement in commercial photography and my past experience in digital media still contributes to my current practice, and although I have no desire to ride BMX or skate at any serious level these days, it still resonates in my approach to work.

 Publications